 Storing Recordings.
 If you recorded a meeting, be sure to safely store the recording in accordance with District guidelines and requirements.
 If you have questions about how to securely store a meeting recording and/or securely upload the recording to District storage accounts, contact the Information Technology Department.

 Unexpected Host Disconnection.
 If you are the host and you are unexpectedly disconnected due to lost of internet connection or another technical isssue, a random participant will be assigned as the host.
 Prepare students for this possibility and let them know that if you do not return to the meeting within 5 minutes, the class should disconnect.

 Teacher - Either (a) identify and remove the participant, or (b) close the meeting.

-Teacher - Notify principal and file incident report.
+Teacher - Notify principal.